 Keep Unix-socket paths short.
 If the full socket path becomes too long, PHP-FPM can fail to bind the listener even when the pool syntax is otherwise valid.

-Use the binary that matches the installed PHP branch, such as php-fpm8.4 on a newer Ubuntu or Debian host.
+Use the binary that matches the installed PHP branch, such as php-fpm8.4 on Debian 13 or php-fpm8.5 on current Ubuntu 26.04.
 RHEL-family packages commonly use the unversioned php-fpm -tt command.

 Do not reload the service until the configuration test is successful.

-Replace php8.3-fpm with the installed unit name when the host uses another PHP branch or the unversioned php-fpm service.
+Replace php8.5-fpm with the installed unit name when the host uses another PHP branch or the unversioned php-fpm service.

 If the pool listens on a TCP address instead of a Unix socket, verify the bound endpoint with ss -ltn instead of checking /run/php.